amiralles/abacus/README.md

 		return n1 + n2
 	}

-	// This is not OK, and if your code depends on functions like this, you'll be up for surprises. public int IncCount(int num) {
+	// This is NOT OK, and if your code depends on functions like this, you'll be up for surprises. public int IncCount(int num) {
 		_count+=num;
 		return count;